the clean

 CHIEF SCIENCE OFFICER

-CHIEF OPERATIONS OFFICER
+CHIEF FINANCIAL OFFICER

 Prof. David Anderson

-David received his PhD in engineering from the University of Wisconsin in 1984 and has been a world leader in stellarator R&D for over thirty years.
-Within the UW-Madison College of Engineering, he established the HSX Plasma Laboratory and successfully designed, built and operated the world's first optimized stellarator, which included the in-house manufacture of the complicated magnet coils to precision tolerances.
+Dave is recognized as a world leader in stellarator R&D and helped to co-found Type One Energy.
+Within the UW-Madison College of Engineering, he established the HSX Plasma Laboratory and successfully designed, built and operated the world's first optimized stellarator.
+His efforts have included the in-house manufacture of complicated magnet coils to precision tolerances.

 David led the engineering and experimental campaign that proved the impact of optimized stellarators to dramatically improve confinement.

-David's career in plasma physics and controlled fusion includes various publications, awards and lectures for numerous graduate level courses in plasma physics and electrodynamics.
+His career in plasma physics and controlled fusion includes various publications, awards and lectures for numerous graduate-level courses in plasma physics and electrodynamics.
+David received his PhD in engineering from the University of Wisconsin in 1984.

 Prof. Chris Hegna